 For example, if an organization is focused on improving customer experience, then we need to demonstrate how initiatives could impact their experience.
-Firstly, we need to work out to what extent the customer cares about the effects of the initiative, the magnitude of the impacts on customers and whether the impacts are positive or negative (from the perspective of the customer).
-The following diagram is an illustration of how the experiences of a particular customer segment are forecasted to change with the various roll out impacts of initiatves (using the Change Compass tool).
+Firstly, we need to work out to what extent the customer cares about the effects of the initiative, the magnitude of the impacts on customers, and whether the impacts are positive or negative (from the perspective of the customer).

-In this way, we have demonstrated the importance of managing change impacts over the timeline since any increase or decrease in customer experience could equate to hundreds of millions of dollars (according to Forrester research).
+In these ways, we have demonstrated the importance of managing change impacts over the timeline since any increase or decrease in customer experience could equate to hundreds of millions of dollars (according to Forrester research).
 Suddenly, we are now talking about top-line revenue impacts that will put us in the centre of attention.
 What has been your experience in linking change data to business results?

 Here are some more articles on measuring change.